- Perlé 2017 Press All Ratings

 Ferrari Perlé is the icon of the Ferrari style, a synthesis of elegance, freshness and harmonious complexity.
 Since 1971 (the first vintage produced) its extraordinary success has been repeated year after year, thanks to its extremely attractive taste profile and its versatility when matched with food.TERROIR & VINTAGE NOTES

+A vintage Blanc de Blancs obtained from a special selection of Chardonnay grapes grown in mountainside vineyards situated in Trentino’s finest zones for the production of Trentodoc wines.
 With its mountain viticulture (the Dolomites), Trentino is an area well suited to the production of sparkling wines of great elegance and complexity.
-Large diurnal temperature range and high altitudes ensures high acidity and freshness in the grapes.
+Large diurnal temperature ranges and high altitudes ensures high acidity and freshness in the grapes.
 With 300 acres of vineyards, Ferrari represents the largest estate in the Trentino region.